California home buyers tend to have a lot of questions about the real estate closing…

 FHA MIP vs. PMI: A Buyer’s Guide to California Mortgage Insurance

-In this article, we’ll explain the key differences between mandatory FHA mortgage insurance and the PMI that sometimes gets applied to conventional loans.
-We’ll talk about the basic requirements, the features, and the overall cost of these two different types of mortgage insurance.
+This guide explains the key differences between FHA mortgage insurance in California and the PMI that sometimes gets applied to conventional loans.
+We’ll also cover the typical cost for both options.

 At a Glance: FHA vs. Conventional Loans